-1 Administration.
-I believe if we pass that quickly on the heels of this piece of 2 legislation, it may it may soothe some of the potential rough feelings in Europe 3 who want us to be partners with them in a way that we may not always be today.
-4 That is a way to do it.
-Thank you, Mr. Chairman.
-5 THE CHAIRMAN.
+- 1 Administration.
+I believe if we pass that quickly on the heels of this piece of - 2 legislation, it may -- it may soothe some of the potential rough feelings in Europe - 3 who want us to be partners with them in a way that we may not always be today. - 4 That is a way to do it.
+Thank you, Mr. Chairman. - 5 THE CHAIRMAN.
 Thank you, Senator Murphy.
-I am so inclined as you 6 know.
-Senator Kaine.
-7 SENATOR KAINE.
+I am so inclined as you - 6 know.
+Senator Kaine. - 7 SENATOR KAINE.
 Senator Risch, just a question for the chair.
-I have an 8 amendment that I would like to call up, but it may be it may be we adopt the 9 substitute amendment and then folks call amendments.
-10 THE CHAIRMAN.
-Right.
-11 SENATOR KAINE.
-And it is sort of along the line that Senator Murphy said.
-12 It is one that I think would enhance this bill, and I would be willing to not to 13 table the amendment today if I could get a commitment that this bipartisan bill I 13 14 table the amendment today if I could get a commitment that this bipartisan bill I 14 table the amendment today if I could get a commitment that this bipartisan bill I have, which would establish that no President would could withdraw from 14 15 table the amendment today if I could get a commitment that this bipartisan bill I have, which would establish that no President would could withdraw from NATO without either Senate ratification since it is a Senate treaty or a vote of
+I have an - 8 amendment that I would like to call up, but it may be -- it may be we adopt the - 9 substitute amendment and then folks call amendments. - 10 THE CHAIRMAN.
+Right. - 11 SENATOR KAINE.
+And it is sort of along the line that Senator Murphy said. - 12 It is one that I think would enhance this bill, and I would be willing to not -- to - table the amendment today if I could get a commitment that this bipartisan bill I - 14 have, which would establish that no President would -- could withdraw from - 15 NATO without either Senate ratification since it is a Senate treaty or a vote of - 16 Congress.
+I think that would send a very strong message to our European allies - 17 that we are in support of them.